wwwTOMKOca/amazon-sp-api/docs/reports_api_model/ReportsApi.md

 ReportsApi apiInstance = new ReportsApi();
 List<String> reportTypes = Arrays.asList("reportTypes_example"); // List<String> | A list of report types used to filter reports.
+Refer to [Report Type Values](https://developer-docs.amazon.com/sp-api/docs/report-type-values) for more information.
 When reportTypes is provided, the other filter parameters (processingStatuses, marketplaceIds, createdSince, createdUntil) and pageSize may also be provided.
 Either reportTypes or nextToken is required.
 List<String> processingStatuses = Arrays.asList("processingStatuses_example"); // List<String> | A list of processing statuses used to filter reports.
 List<String> marketplaceIds = Arrays.asList("marketplaceIds_example"); // List<String> | A list of marketplace identifiers used to filter reports.
 The reports returned will match at least one of the marketplaces that you specify.
 Integer pageSize = 10; // Integer | The maximum number of reports to return in a single call.